A Simple Taipei & Taiwan 5 Day Itinerary

 My son and I at Jiaoxi Hot Spring

 Jiaoxi Hot Spring is one of my favorite day trips from Taipei.
 It has more diverse (and cheaper) hot spring spas than Beitou in Taipei.
-On top of that, there are some beautiful waterfall hikes just out of town, a hot springs park where you can drink local craft beer, and hot spring ramen shops where you can soak your feet while you eat.
+On top of that, there are some beautiful waterfall hikes just out of town, a hot springs park , and hot spring ramen shops where you can soak your feet while you eat.

 Read my guide to Jiaoxi Hot Spring for everything you may need to know.